CTV Building: Royal Commission of Inquiry

 The Royal Commission of Inquiry heard evidence into why the CTV Building collapsed during the 2011 earthquake from 25 June 2012, and was scheduled to run for eight weeks.

 Witnesses before the Commission debated whether the building was code-compliant when it was built, and whether the engineers designing and approving the building had adequate experience.
 Consulting firm head Alan Reay stated that the building did not meet his own standards, and he thought the engineer he employed for the design, David Harding, had adequate experience.
 Harding had not designed buildings of more than two floors before.
 He said he relied on Reay for guidance, and that the developers wanted a minimum-cost design to (just) meet the code; no extra reinforcing was to be added or you "got your hand smacked".

 Witness Arthur O’Leary, a structural engineer, said that a "critical eye" should have been cast over the building design.
 The "pioneering" structural design could have been beyond the experience of council staff to evaluate, though the "pioneering" design meant that non-compliant elements in the building columns were not obvious.
 Panel member Barry Davidson also disagreed with an "opportunistic and legalistic" interpretation of the code that found they were compliant.

 In September 2012 it was discovered the man who supervised the building's construction had faked his engineering degree.
 Gerald Shirtcliff had stolen the identity of a retired engineer based in the UK, William Fisher.
 The pair had been friends in the 1960s, and Shirtcliff stole Fisher's degree by adopting his name.
-It was later discovered Shirtcliff's father had done most of the work on his masters in highway engineering.
+It was later discovered Shirtcliff's father had done most of the work on his master's in highway engineering.

 The commission's findings were released on 10 December 2012.
 The report found the building's design was deficient and should not have been approved.
 The building's engineer, David Harding, of Alan Reay Consultants Ltd, was found to have no experience in designing multi-storey buildings and was "working beyond his competence."
 His supervisor, Alan Reay, left Harding unsupervised then pressured city officials to approve the building design even though several members had reservations about the design.

+In November 2017 it was announced that the Police would not prosecute anyone who was involved in the building's construction.
+In late September 2024, the Engineering New Zealand Disciplinary Committee upheld a complaint against Reay for inadequately supervising the construction of the CTV Building.
+Reay has strongly rejected the decision and vowed to appeal it, describing the process as a "witch hunt."